Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

 For completeness, the experimental cross section and extracted momentum distribution results are shown in Table~\ref{grdtable}.
-The statistical and systematic uncertainties for each data point are quoted separately.
-The systematic uncertainty includes normalization, kinematic and event selection uncertainties, which were all added together in quadrature to produce a single value.
+The statistical uncertainties for each data point are quoted, with the same statistical uncertainty applicable to both the cross section and the momentum distribution.
+The systematic uncertainty, includes normalization, kinematic and event selection uncertainties which were all added together in quadrature, to produce a global value of 7.6\%.
+The quoted cross section numbers are given by the experimentally-normalised Monte Carlo simulation at the quoted central kinematic values for each bin.
 The average values of $Q^{2}$ and $\omega$ as well as their RMS widths for each missing momentum bin are also provided.

 In summary, the experimental five-fold differential cross section for the $^{12}$C$(e,e^{\prime}p)^{11}$B reaction has been extracted in a previously unexplored kinematic region.
-The data extends over a range of missing momenta from 200~--~430~MeV/c.
-A comparison of our data with calculations which include final state interactions by two different approaches demonstrates the failure of PWIA while highlighting the ability of mean field and {\it {ab initio}} to both describe the $^{12}$C(e,e'p)$^{11}B$ reaction over a large range of missing momentum.
-The small variations between the calculations at larger missing momenta above 325~MeV/c likely is the result of the factorization approximation in the WS+Glauber calculation.
+The data extends over a range of missing momenta from $-200$ to $-400$~MeV/c.
+A comparison of our data with calculations which include final state interactions by two different approaches demonstrates the failure of PWIA while highlighting the ability of modern mean field and short range correlated calculations to both discribe the $^{12}$C(e,e'p)$^{11}B$ reaction over a large range of the missing momentum.
+The variations of the WS+Glauber calculations from the data at missing momenta above 325~MeV/c likely is the result of the factorization approximation in these calculations.

 The experimental distorted momentum distribution was also extracted from the cross section data and compared with a previous experiment in Hall C at JLab.
 The data from both experiments are consistent for the region of missing momentum where they overlap.
-The theoretical calculations also showed good agreement with the data up to a missing momentum around 325~MeV/c, where they diverge slightly.
-In general the agreement of the data with both the {\it{ab initio}} and mean field approaches is striking.
+The theoretical calculations also show good agreement with the data up to a missing momentum around 325~MeV/c, where they diverge slightly.
+In general the agreement of the data with both the short range correlated and mean field approaches is very good.
+Using the agreement of our data with the calculations, the occupation number of the p$_{3/2}$ shell was inferred and found to be 2.24.